pietrop88/pixelbook-linux/README.md

 This branch contains all the info to install **Archlinux** on a Pixelbook using the last available kernel version (v5.5.9).

+Before starting please read the parent repo [Readme](README.md#installing-real-linux-on-a-google-pixelbook).

 ## Open problems
 * audio: others (on the parent repo) solved this problem using the ChromeOS kernel version (v4.4) that contains the custom audio driver
-* suspend, hibernate: suspend was solved in the parent repo flashing the [MrChromebox](https://mrchromebox.tech)'s UEFI firmware
+* suspend, hibernate: suspend was solved in the parent repo flashing the [MrChromebox](https://mrchromebox.tech)'s UEFI firmware.
+It seems that it is not possible to solve this problem with the standard UEFI (see [1](https://www.reddit.com/r/GalliumOS/comments/b3eqv6/when_i_close_my_chromebook_lid_it_shuts_down_and/)).

 ## Solved problems
 * screen brightness with custom kernel patch.